BrunoRNS/snesjs311/README.md

 # snesjs311

-This is a modified version of SnesJS by @angelo_wf also licensed by MIT This is not a javascript emulator for you to upload your ROMs and play like original SnesJS is.
+This is a modified version of SnesJS by @angelo-wf also licensed by MIT This is not a javascript emulator for you to upload your ROMs and play like original SnesJS is.

 ### With this version you can create web pages with the "main.smc" being your own snes ROM.